CSS-Electronics/canedge-google-cloud-terraform/README.md

 - `YOUR_EMAIL` with your email address to receive notifications

 Optional parameters:
-- `--zip YOUR_FUNCTION_ZIP`: Override the default main function ZIP file (default: `mdf-to-parquet-google-function-v3.0.1.zip`)
+- `--zip YOUR_FUNCTION_ZIP`: Override the default main function ZIP file
-- `--zip-backlog YOUR_BACKLOG_FUNCTION_ZIP`: Override the default backlog function ZIP file (default: `backlog-processor-google-v3.0.1.zip`)
+- `--zip-backlog YOUR_BACKLOG_FUNCTION_ZIP`: Override the default backlog function ZIP
+- `--zip-aggregation YOUR_AGGREGATION_FUNCTION_ZIP`: Override the default aggregation function ZIP
   - *Download the ZIP files from the [CANedge Intro](https://www.csselectronics.com/pages/can-bus-hardware-software-docs) (Process/MF4 decoders/Parquet data lake/Google)*

 > [!NOTE]
-> Make sure to upload the ZIP to your input bucket root before deployment
+> Make sure to upload all the ZIP files to your input bucket root before deployment

 > [!IMPORTANT]
 > If the deployment fails with a message regarding Eventarc propagation delay, simply re-run the deployment after a few minutes to complete it.